karolina-slominska/chm499/README.md

 2. assemble a database based on ApisTox
    - PPDB + BPDB + EcoTOX
+         - PPDB has 2149 compounds while BPDB has 834
    - choose categories
    - toxicity framework?
    -